katkapsasky/hangman/README.md

 ### Future Features

-- Add a timer so players have a specific amount of time to guess the word
+- Add a timer so players have a specific amount of time to guess the word in
   - Amount of time would decrease for higher difficulty levels

 - Add a high score feature to record players scores